morwarid1/morwarid1.github.io/_posts/2021-02-07-instacart.md

 ### Recomendations

 Saturaday, Sunday, and Friday are the busiest days of the week.
+I recommend to have more products avaiable at these days for the large number of purchases.
+On the other hand, I recommend doing more marketing at the days with fewest orders.
+This way the company can attract new customers.

 ![Pies](https://morwarid1.github.io/images/instacart_images/C_order_hour_bar.png)
 ![Pies](https://morwarid1.github.io/images/instacart_images/symbols.png)

-And from 3 to 5 pm is the busiest hour of the day.
+Betwee 3:00 pm to 5:00 pm are the busiest hour of the day.
+I recommend the marketing team should target to have more customers at morning hours.
 ![Pies](https://morwarid1.github.io/images/instacart_images/avgspent_loyalcust.png)

-Produce and dairy eggs department has the highest number of orders
+Produce and dairy eggs department has the highest number of orders.
+I recommend promoting the dapartments that are less popular in the marketing adds such as: bulk,pets, international, and babies department.
 ![Pies](https://morwarid1.github.io/images/instacart_images/depart_ord.png)

 Ordering behaviors of customers differ based on the number of products they order.
-We have 3 types of customers:
+We have 3 types of customers.
+I recommend the marketing team to give extra promotions and discounts to the new Customers.
+This can encourage them to order more oftern.
 ![Pies](https://morwarid1.github.io/images/instacart_images/loyaly_flag.png)
 ![Pies](https://morwarid1.github.io/images/instacart_images/C_Customers.png)